 When the residents of York County suffer a debilitating injury or illness that prevents them from working, they could be entitled to benefits through the Social Security Disability Insurance (SSDI) program.
 These benefits replace a person’s wages, which cover anything from food to clothing or shelter.

 Unfortunately, recovering these benefits is not always guaranteed.
-In fact, a large portion of claims are initially denied by the Social Security Administration (SSA).
-The Virginia Social Security lawyers at Rutter Mills could help you appeal your denial and fight for the benefits you deserve.
+In fact, 70% of claims are initially denied by the Social Security Administration (SSA).
+The York County Social Security Disability lawyers at Rutter Mills could help you appeal your denial and fight for the benefits you deserve.

 Improving Your Chances of a Successful Claim